integreat-io/integreat-transporter-bull/README.md

   default job type will be used.
 - `maxConcurrency`: Specifies how many parallell jobs Integreat may pick from the queue.
 Default is `1`.
+- `dontListen`: When `true`, Integreat will not listen for new jobs on the queue.
+This is much the same as setting `maxConcurrency` to 0, but it also prevents Integreat from creating a queue listener.
+Default is `false`.
 - `redis`: A redis connection url or an object with the properties listed below.
 - `keyPrefix`: When this is set, all Redis keys will be prefixed with this string.
 Default prefix is `bull`